Frequently Asked Questions

 To combat dust issues and cross contamination, there is also a truck wash on the grounds.
 Each vehicle (truck or LV) which arrives on-site must travel through the truck wash, eliminating any dust or debris.

-An independent engineering consultancy, is conducting daily vibration testing at the site.
-Monthly noise testing is being undertaken by Greencap Industrial Hygienist who monitors noisy activities such as jack hammering, demolition of walls and concrete breaking.
+An independent engineering consultancy conducts vibration testing at the site when the volume of trucks is significant.
 To-date all of the vibration and noise testing results have been within acceptable limits.

 CSIRO has sold the site to development company Up Property.
 It is understood it will be developed for residential use.